AbrarKhan99/Atliq_Mart_Supply_Chain_Insights/README.md

 ## 📌 Problem Statement

-AtliQ Market is on a promising journey, serving customers in Surat, Ahmedabad, and Vadodara.
+AtliQ Mart is on a promising journey, serving customers in Surat, Ahmedabad, and Vadodara.
 With ambitions to expand across more metro cities within the next two years, the company is encountering a challenge.
 Some critical products haven't been delivered on time or in full, potentially leading to detrimental customer experiences.
 The management is determined to rectify this issue before venturing into new territories.

 ## 🎯 My Task